 Cryptocurrency has obviously been one of the formidable technological interventions in recent times, with a specific focus on decentralization.
 It has introduced the possibility for executing financial transactions between two parties without any intermediaries for exchanging assets in a trustless approach.
 The growth of centralized exchanges such as Coinbase has been quite commendable.

 At the same time, we have also witnessed the growth of decentralized exchanges.
 Interestingly, some platforms are running trading venues over blockchain networks and providing incentives to users for providing liquidity.
 Such platforms are referred to as Automated Market Makers or AMMs, which have a formidable role in an emerging DeFi ecosystem.
-The following discussion offers a detailed understanding of what is an automated market maker and how they work.
+The following discussion offers a detailed understanding of what is an automated market maker and how it works.

 Traditional Market Makers

 In order to develop an understanding of the AMM crypto connection, you need to know about conventional market makers.
-Market makers, in the case of traditional markets such as the ones for gold, oil, or stocks, offer liquidity for enabling investors to sell or purchase assets that are close to a publicly listed price.
+Market makers, in the case of traditional markets such as the ones for gold, oil, or stocks, offer liquidity to enable investors to sell or purchase assets that are close to a publicly listed price.
 The concept of a market maker basically focuses on matching a buyer with a seller.

 It is important to ensure a match between a buy order and a sell order for the execution of a trade.
 You can think of such an approach as similar to that of an order book model, where all the orders sit in an order book.
 The order book exchange definitely presents a proven approach for global finance, which involves multiple market makers alongside many investors.